Germ Cell Tumors in Children

 Key points about germ cell tumors in children

-- Germ cells form as a baby grows in the womb.
-Germ cell tumors are made up of these cells.
-Germ cell tumors may be cancer (malignant) or not cancer (benign).
+- Germ cell tumors may be cancer (malignant) or not cancer (benign).

-- The tumors usually affect the ovaries or testes.
-They may also affect the brain, neck, mediastinum, retroperitoneum, sacrum, or coccyx.
+- The tumors usually affect the ovaries or testicles.
+They may also affect the brain, mediastinum, retroperitoneum, sacrum, or coccyx.

 - Symptoms vary depending on the size and location of the tumor.
 There may a lump, pain, or other symptoms.